 Approximately 100 hours of DIDSON acoustic sonar videos were recorded and evaluated across the deployments.
 Video files from the DIDSON were analyzed in 30-minute intervals and viewed using the DIDSON Control and Display software (Sound Metrics, Bellevue, Washington).
 In each video, interactions between Bull Trout and out-migrating Sockeye Salmon smolts were recorded.
-For the purposes of this study, we defined interactions as any instance when it appeared that either Bull Trout or Sockeye Salmon smolts (or both) reacted to the presence or proximity of the other within the video.
-Bull Trout are the dominant piscivore present during the migration to feed on smolts (Furey et al. 2015, 2016b) and are generally much larger in body size (we measured at ~25-85 cm in length) than other fishes present at lower abundances (mountain whitefish and rainbow trout primarily) and thus generally identifiable on the DIDSON.
-Sockeye Salmon smolts present as “clouds” of small fish on the DIDSON and are easily identifiable.
+We defined interactions given the following criteria: 1) Bull Trout were actively moving towards Sockeye Salmon smolts, or 2) the proximity of Bull Trout resulted in Sockeye Salmon smolts dispersing or changing direction and/or speed rapidly (Supplementary Video 1 & 2 online).
+Sockeye Salmon smolts were easily identified as “clouds” of small fish on the DIDSON.
+We also measured the total length (TL) to the nearest cm of each Bull Trout using the “measure” tool.
+Bull Trout are the dominant piscivore present during the migration to feed on smolts (Furey et al. 2015, 2016b) and are generally much larger in body size (we measured at ~25-85 cm in length) than other fishes present at lower abundances (mountain whitefish and rainbow trout primarily, which when observed were < 30 cm), and thus were generally identifiable on the DIDSON.
+For deployments near the counting fence, visual observations of Bull Trout were made to verify those on the DIDSON.
+In addition, Rainbow Trout and Mountain Whitefish do not appear to consume smolts consistently (Furey, unpublished data).
+Nevertheless, Bull Trout lengths from each interaction were measured to understand the potential for bias resulting from observations of smaller fishes that may not have been Bull Trout.
+To this end, we assessed the empirical cumulative distribution function of presumed Bull Trout lengths (cm) measured in this study, comparing the DIDSON length estimates to those obtained in the field from prior studies in the system.
+Specifically, we compared both minimum (41.5 cm) and maximum (79.5 cm) length estimates from Kanigan (2019), which captured Bull Trout via hook-and-line sampling, to provide a probability threshold of observations that are not consistent with lengths of Bull Trout captured by angling.

 Videos were processed at frame rates of ~25 - 50 frames∙s-1 and were played back, slowed down, and/or paused when interactions were detected.
 This was done to verify interactions between Bull Trout and Sockeye Salmon smolts.
 Further, these videos were viewed using the “Background Subtraction” tool to remove potential static background and to better visualize fish passing through the video.
 Recorded observations of interactions between Bull Trout and smolts were standardized to per m2 (counts of interactions per m2) because the window length of the DIDSON (~5 m vs 10 m) and thus area observed, differed among deployments (Table 1).
 To estimate the window area observed by the DIDSON (~9.87 m2 for the 5-m window length and ~29.27 m2 for the 10-m window length), images of the DIDSON were imported and window area calculated using ImageJ (Schneider et al. 2012).
+Considering the differences in DIDSON configuration and resulting window area observed, we quantified the proportion of 30-minute intervals that had zero interactions between Bull Trout and Sockeye Salmon smolts at parallel sites (UF2021; 29.27 m2, UF272829; 9.87 m2); if bias occurred, a smaller detection range would result in a larger number of zero interactions observed.

 Data analysis.—